Exercise Tiger: Friendly fire incident

 The first practice assault took place on the morning of 27 April and was marked by an incident involving friendly fire.
 H-hour was set for 07:30, and was to include live ammunition to acclimatise the troops to the sights, sounds and even smells of a naval bombardment.
 During the landing itself, live rounds were to be fired over the heads of the incoming troops by forces on land, for the same reason.
-This followed an order made by General Dwight D. Eisenhower, the Supreme Allied Commander, who felt that the men must be hardened by exposure to real battle conditions.
+This followed an order made by General Dwight D. Eisenhower, the Supreme Allied Commander, who felt that the men must be hardened by exposure to realistic battle conditions.
 The exercise was to include naval bombardment by ships of Force U Bombardment Group fifty minutes prior to the landing.

 Several of the landing ships for that morning were delayed, and the officer in charge, American Admiral Don P. Moon, decided to delay H-hour for 60 minutes, until 08:30.
 Some of the landing craft did not receive word of the change.
 Landing on the beach at their originally scheduled time, the second wave came under fire, suffering an unknown number of casualties.
 Rumours circulated among the fleet that as many as 450 men were killed.

 Battle of Lyme Bay

 On the day after the first practice assaults, early on the morning of 28 April, the exercise was blighted when Convoy T-4, consisting of eight LSTs carrying vehicles and combat engineers of the 1st Engineer Special Brigade, was attacked by German E-boats in Lyme Bay.
 (Note: One of these E-Boats was S-130, now in dry dock in Plymouth, Devon.)
 Nine German E-boats had left Cherbourg shortly after midnight, avoiding the British MTBs watching the port area and patrols in the English Channel.

-Around 0130 hrs, six E-boats of the 5.
+At around 01:30, six E-boats of the 5.
 S-Boot Flottille (5th E-Boat Flotilla) commanded by Korvettenkapitän Bernd Klug saw eight dark ships and split into three pairs to attack with torpedoes: first Rotte 3 (S-136 & S-138), then Rotte 2 under Oberleutnant zur See Goetschke (S-140 & S-142), then Rotte 1 (S-100 & S-143).
-The final three E-boats of the nine, S-Boot Flottille commanded by Korvettenkapitän Götz Freiherr von Mirbach (S-130, S-145 & S-150), saw the red flares for attack (or may have heard the contact report sent at 0203 hrs) and joined the attack.
+The final three E-boats of the nine, S-Boot Flottille commanded by Korvettenkapitän Götz Freiherr von Mirbach (S-130, S-145 & S-150), saw the red flares for attack (or may have heard the contact report sent at 02:03) and joined the attack.
 Within the Rotte 1 pair, S-100 collided with S-143, damaged its superstructure, and the boats decided to leave, masking their retreat with smoke while sending another contact report.
 S-145 attacked the ships with gunfire.
-The attack ended circa at 0330 hrs.
+The attack ended at circa 03:30.
 The Germans had been puzzled by the strange-looking ships which did not look like merchantmen.
-They estimated that they were some type of American landing ship with a shallow draft as the initial torpedoes from Rotte 3 and Rotte 2 seemed to miss.
+They estimated that they were some type of American landing ship with a shallow draft, as the initial torpedoes from Rotte 3 and Rotte 2 seemed to miss.